Funz0/DataSciencePortfolio/README.md

 # DataSciencePortfolio
-A collection of projects focused on data handling, feature engineering, statistical modeling, and machine learning, among others.
+A collection of projects focused on a variety of common data science practices applied to real-world data.